Edson (footballer, born 1987)

-Edson Henrique da Silva or simply Edson (born 6 July 1987) is a Brazilian footballer who played as a centre back.
-He has been hailed as one of the biggest talents that ever set foot on Koprivnica ground.
+Edson Henrique da Silva or simply Edson (born 6 July 1987) is a Brazilian professional footballer who played as a centre-back.

 Career

-Born in Itaquitinga-PE, he debuted as a senior by playing with Figueirense in the 2005 Campeonato Brasileiro Série A. He played with Figueirense until 2012.
+Born in Itaquitinga-PE, Edson debuted as a senior by playing with Figueirense in the 2005 Campeonato Brasileiro Série A. He played with Figueirense until 2012.
 After playing with them in the Serie A until 2007, he moved on loan to Portugal to play with Belenenses in the second half of the 2007–08 Primeira Liga season.
 He stayed in Portugal for the next season, playing on loan with Primeira Liga sides Académica de Coimbra and Rio Ave.
 In summer 2009, he returned to Figueirense and played until the end of the year with them in the 2009 Campeonato Brasileiro Série B. In 2010, he was loaned to Serie A side Botafogo.
 In summer 2011, he was loaned again to a Portuguese club, this time to U.D.
 Leiria and played with them in the 2011–12 Primeira Liga.
 In summer 2012, he returned to Brazil and played with Figueirense in the 2012 Campeonato Brasileiro Série A. At the end of the year, he was released by Figueirense, and in summer 2013 he signed with Croatian Prva HNL side NK Slaven Belupo.

 Edson joined CRB for the 2019 season.